14 Bug Report Templates to Copy for QA Testing [2024]

 Asana really has become the professional alternative to simpler project management tools these last few years.

-Although Asana is great for keeping track of tasks, an increasing amount of teams are also using it as a bug tracker!
+While Asana is great for keeping track of tasks, an increasing amount of teams are also using it as a bug tracker!

 Ideally, when a developer receives a new bug report in Asana, they would like new Asana tasks to have a structure like this:

-Sample bug report in Asana
+Sample bug report in Asana.

 Fortunately, you can speed up that process dramatically by using Marker.io for Asana.